Skip to Content

 Contrary to popular belief, Mongolian Beef is actually NOT from Mongolia!
 This tasty dish actually originates from Taiwan!

-Mongolian beef is one of the meat dishes created in Taiwan when Chinese barbecue restaurants first started popping up.
-This would actually explain why none of the ingredients or the preparation is like traditional Mongolian cuisine.
+Mongolian beef 蒙古烤肉 is one of the meat dishes created in Taiwan by a famous Taiwanese comedian and restaurateur Wu Zhaonan.
+He moved from Beijing to Taiwan during the Chinese Civil War, and actually was going to call it “Beijing BBQ” but didn’t due to… well, politics.
+Anyway, this would actually explain why none of the ingredients or the preparation is like traditional Mongolian cuisine.

 What kind of beef to use?